ReadAlongs/SoundSwallower/README.md

 SoundSwallower: an even smaller speech recognizer
 =================================================

-"Time and change have a voice; eternity is silent.
-The human ear is always searching for one or the other."
+> "Time and change have a voice; eternity is silent.
+The human ear is
+> always searching for one or the other."<br>
-- Leena Krohn, *Datura, or a delusion we all see*
+> Leena Krohn, *Datura, or a delusion we all see*

 SoundSwallower is a refactored version of PocketSphinx intended primarily for embedding in web applications.
 The goal is not to